fkdads/VLM_subtitling/README.md

 For training details on the models we refer to the repositories of the respective models.

-You can find relevant configuration files in the subfolder ``\configs``.
+You can find relevant configuration files in the subfolder ``\train``.
 The files are structured for each model, except DALL-E 2 which offers no fine-tuning capabilities.

 SAN and GLIP have been trained and tested on Google Colab, which is why we also provide training scripts in the